CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 Upgrading to NetQ 4.7.0 from NetQ 4.4.1 or earlier requires a new installation of the NetQ virtual machine.
 Perform the following steps to upgrade:

 1. For on-premises deployments, {{<link title="Back Up and Restore NetQ" text="back up your existing NetQ data">}}.
-NetQ cloud deployments create backups automatically.
+NetQ cloud deployments are backed up automatically by Nvidia.

 2. Follow the {{<link title="Install the NetQ System" text="installation process">}} for your deployment model.